 Your rights if you are arrested by police or taken to a police station

-- If you are arrested by police, you have the right to remain silent and talk to a lawyer.
+- If you are arrested by police, you have the right to remain silent and the right to talk to a lawyer.

 - You are allowed to make 3 phone calls within 3 hours of getting arrested.